5 Ways Fund Accounting Simplifies Food Bank Reporting

 Your food bank needs accounting software that can help you manage a variety of funding sources while also helping you make strategic, data-driven decisions based on inventory and forecasted community demand.
 Here are five ways software designed for nonprofit organizations can help your food bank save time and increase transparency—so you can get back to feeding your community.

-Provide clear stewardship for restricted funds.
+1. Provide clear stewardship for restricted funds.

 From fundraising initiatives to grant awards, your food bank likely juggles a mix of restricted and unrestricted dollars.
 With a fund accounting system, you can easily track that restriction back to the donor or grant that trusted your organization with those funds.
 With allocated projects specific to those restrictions, you can easily show your donors and grant funders that their money aligned with their specific intent.

-Reduce risk with a single source of truth for all your grant funding.
+2. Reduce risk with a single source of truth for all your grant funding.

 Tracking one grant award outside of your accounting software is not ideal, but manageable.
 But if you are like most food banks, it’s not just one grant.
 It’s several.
 Or dozens.
 Each extra spreadsheet is not only another headache, but also an opportunity for outdated or inaccurate data to get into your system.

 Use your fund accounting system to track the details of each grant, including status, amount awarded, and type of grant.
 Upload the grant guidelines and budget worksheets so they are at your fingertips any time you have a question.
-Having one place for all the information breaks down silos and avoids introducing risk through pulling data out of various systems into spreadsheets.
+Having one place for all your grant-specific information breaks down silos and avoids introducing risk through pulling data out of various systems into spreadsheets.

-Budget and forecast across all programs.
+3. Budget and forecast across all programs.

 Food banks have to be nimble.
 You might get some advanced notice about a major local employer closing, but climate events and pandemics rarely give you more than a few days warning.
 But running—and re-running—budget scenarios and forecasts throughout the year can keep you from feeling flat-footed during a crisis for your community.